qianhuiwei/spacex/README.md

 # spacex

-This is a web app that provides satellite tracking prediction on a world map.
+SpaceX is a web app that tracks satellites constructed by SpaceX, and draw the satellite tracking prediction on a world map.

 <img src="https://github.com/qianhuiwei/spacex/blob/main/pageDemo.png" width="900"/>